The-Ergster/LO2-2025-2026/README.md

-Hello, this is a little summer project i made fixing the LO2 code from last year Everything probably works, anyway here is the legal jargon
+Hello, this is LO2's code base